alonisser/welcome-cli/presentation.md

 * And now support came back and asked you to send them the logs, but only lines 1-5 they don't care and won't take care of the problem if you'll send anything else.
 Just a text file with the relevant lines from the logs.

+* in logs folder you can find the  email_logs.txt support provided template.

 * How can we do that? we already know how to get the 5 first lines, but how should we write it to a file?

 * We need to take the result "stream" from the previous command and write it into a file instead of into our terminal like we did until now.